danbev/learning-iot/doc/drogue-iot.md

     t: UnsafeCell<MaybeUninit<T>>,
 }
 ```
-We can configure, mount, and drop a DeviceContext.
-When we configure we
+We can `configure`, `mount`, and `drop` a DeviceContext.
+When we configure a
-are giving the Forever a value:
+device are giving the Forever instace (the device) a value:
 ```rust
     DEVICE.configure(MyDevice {
         counter: AtomicU32::new(0),